torvalds/linux/Documentation/userspace-api/netlink/specs.rst

 Character string.
 Unless ``checks`` has ``unterminated-ok`` set to ``true`` the string is required to be null terminated.
-``max-len`` in ``checks`` indicates the longest possible string, if not present the length of the string is unbounded.
+``max-len`` in ``checks`` indicates the longest possible string, if analt present the length of the string is unbounded.

-Note that ``max-len`` does not count the terminating character.
+Analte that ``max-len`` does analt count the terminating character.

 nest
 ----